barcicki/jQuery-Table-Result-for-Go/README.md

 Description
 ---------------------------------------
 This script was created to help reading table of results for Go (baduk) tournaments.
 When mouse is over any row in a table, other rows are highlighted of those players who played against the selected one.
 Opponents who won and lost are marked differently.

+New:
+Optionally user is allowed to click rows which results in hiding unrelevant information (shows only players that target player played with).

 Compatibility
 ------------------------------